 Want to write successful copy for your website?
 Here are our top tips and why it is so important to get it right.

 This means that people who visit your websites are likely going to read your content, so your written content should be user-friendly and geared toward the twenty-first century reader.
-Here’s how to write successful copy:

-Beware of Paragraph Size
+1. Beware of Paragraph Size

 People don’t actually read on the internet.
 In fact, people skim more today than ever before, so grouping your content into smaller paragraphs supports this behavior.
 It’s best to be concise and to the point while keeping your sentence limit at three or four per paragraph.
 Devoting one idea per paragraph makes it easier to write shorter paragraphs.

 Articles can seem overwhelming if they’re presented as one large block of text.
-Subheadings can help with this.
+When you want to write successful copy, subheadings can help with this.
 Furthermore, they act as guides for your reader, giving them a preview of the text as they skim and scan.

-Lists Are Your Friend
+3. Lists Are Your Friend

 Bulleted lists are ideal for condensing and summarizing a section’s most important ideas, making the content easier to read.
 They enable readers to pick out the most important ideas early on.

 Numbered lists are the “logical companions” of bulleted lists.
 They highlight the importance or a sequence of a group of points.
 They’re good when you want to enumerate things for a set of directions or steps.